-Back in 2017, DeskTime collected data to see where the most productive people on the earth live – and Ireland won with the average user productivity of 94.7%.
+Back in 2017, DeskTime collected worker productivity data to see where the most productive people on the earth live – and Ireland won with the average worker productivity of 94.7%.

-Two years later, we decided to repeat the study and see if anything is changed.
+Two years later, we decided to repeat the study and see if anything has changed.
 Here’s how we got the stats:

-Productivity was calculated by dividing the total time spent on productive programs, apps, and websites with the amount of time spent at work.
-The sample included full-time office workers with an average workday length of 6-8 hours.
+Worker productivity was calculated by dividing the total time spent on productive programs, apps, and websites with the amount of time spent at work.
+The sample included full-time office employees with an average workday length of 6-8 hours.
 The total sample size was 4350 users in 70 countries.

-Without further ado, here are the countries that performed best, along with their average productivity percentage:
+Without further ado, here are the countries that performed best in terms of worker productivity, along with their average productivity percentage:

 - Nicaragua – 97.8%